 Take a company that stores all its data on a central, networked server, for example.
 Maybe they’re a content creation firm, with terabytes of custom-designed client marketing materials stashed away, or a large law practice with thousands of vital case documents.
 They were reluctant to spend much on IT support, so they went with the cheapest option available.
 Of course, regular server maintenance wasn’t included in their package, but they assumed their trusty hardware would keep kicking for at least a few more years.
 But when an employee tries to access the database, an error pops up.
 Upon further investigation, it turns out the outdated server has finally broken down, apparently for good.
 All those documents, all that data instrumental to the basic functionality of the company, is irrecoverable – thousands of hours of work (and thousands of dollars) down the drain, and all because of an issue that would easily have been caught and prevented by a team of qualified IT experts.

 When technology works, it’s easy to imagine that it’ll continue working without issue.
-But the fact is that a computer network requires constant, behind-the-scenes monitoring and maintenance to ensure it stays up and running, not to mention secure.
+But the fact is that a computer network requires constant, behind-the-scenes monitoring and maintenance to ensure it stays up and running, not to mention security.